CLIMATE CHANGE ADAPTATION & DISASTER MANAGEMENT

 DEALING WITH NATURAL DISASTERS

-Bangladesh is particularly vulnerable to climate change as people suffer the repercussions of global warming.
+Bangladesh is particularly vulnerable to natural disasters as people suffer the repercussions of global warming and climate change.
 Cyclones and floods ravage the country with increasing regularity and the poor are always the worst affected.
-It is estimated that more than 8000 people die here every year because of extreme climate-related events, more than in any other country across the planet.
+Every year, people die here because of extreme climate-related events.
 Friendship focuses its efforts on helping the char inhabitants in areas prone to natural disasters.
 We also support local government and community-based institutions to improve conditions and accelerate the rehabilitation process.

 What we do

-We put prevention and mitigation measures in place to reduce the impact of natural disasters and help save lives and livelihoods.
+We put mitigation measures in place to reduce the impact of natural disasters and help save lives and livelihoods.

 We deliver immediate emergency relief